top of page

 Particularly troubling is the extensive use of plastic products within government institutions.
 Single-use plastics are alarmingly prevalent in Vidhansabhas, secretariat buildings, and various government departments.
 This contradiction between policy and practice is both ironic and disheartening.
 If our government offices cannot adhere to the ban, how can we expect the general public to take it seriously?

 While the Swachh Bharat Campaign has brought improvements, such as door-to-door garbage collection, these efforts are insufficient.
 Banning wholesalers or retailers alone will not solve the problem.
 We need a robust enforcement mechanism that includes stringent monitoring of manufacturers.
 The production of single-use plastic, paper, aluminium foil, Styrofoam, and wooden disposables must be tightly regulated.
-It is also worth noting that politicians are reportedly involved in manufacturing these items.
+It is also worth noting that politicians are reportedly involved in the manufacture of these items.
 This conflict of interest may explain the lack of strict enforcement, as it directly impacts their investments and income streams.

 Thank you for your attention to this critical matter.
 We look forward to your prompt and decisive response.